 Certain stout beers (particularly British ones) are filtered with isinglass, a membrane from tropical fish bladders.
 Some apple juices are filtered with the same stuff.
 R.W.
 Knudsen organic apple juice boxes are totally vegan-friendly, though.

 This sauce often contains anchovies.
 Luckily, Annie’s Homegrown makes a vegan version.

 3. Boxed Cake Mixes

 Beef fat, labeled as lard, can be hiding inconspicuously in many boxed cake mixes.

 Refined sugar isn’t naturally white—it’s processed with bone char (sometimes labeled as "natural carbon") to make it so.
-Instead, opt for unrefined sugar such as Big Tree Farms’ Organic Coconut Palm Sugar or Wholesome Sweeteners Organic Sugar.
+Instead, opt for unrefined sugar such as Big Tree Farms’ Organic Coconut Palm Sugar or Wholesome Organic Cane Sugar.

 5. Red Candies

 These are often dyed with red pigment extracted from a cochineal insect, which is typically listed as cochineal, carminic acid or carmine.
 It’s also found in some wine, vinegar, juice and colored pasta.

 Juices enhanced with omega-3s often get those amino acids from fish oil and gelatin.
 Also, added vitamin D is derived from lanolin, a natural oil in the fiber of sheep’s wool.

 Omega-3 enhanced bread also uses fish oil, along with animal-derived ingredients typically found in bread including eggs, milk, whey, butter, and honey.